mrbirl/LinkedScrape/README.md

 ## Login Issues
-LinkedIn's signin page seems to change a lot, so you'll likely have to the login() in dryscrape.py if signin isn't working.
+LinkedIn's signin page seems to change a lot, so you'll likely have to change the login() in dryscrape.py if signin isn't working.
 Usually requires looking at these two lines:

 ```python
 email_field = self.sess.at_css('#login-email')